felipel90/game-catalog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-> The project is built as a challenge for a front-end position at Translucent Computing.

 ## Explained approaches
 > As mandatory items for the test the following technologies are used:
 > * Angular 7